-Thanks to Heather for suggesting Violet as our Baby of the Name.
+Thanks to Heather for suggesting our Baby of the Name.

 Back to the flower: violet is iole in Greek and viola in Latin.
 It became viole in French, and then violette.
 The plant isn’t always purple, but since the fourteenth century, violet has applied to the color as well as the flower.

 It has a long history of use as a given name, tracing back to the Middle Ages.

 The baby name Violet belonged to some colorful figures in the early part of the twentieth century.